 A friend of Johnny's is killed in a bar by Tom Nevill, the son of the powerful rancher who runs the town.
 Johnny is wounded while fighting with Tom, and flees town as he is accused of the killing.
 He...

 Quirt Evans, an all round bad guy, is nursed back to health and sought after by Penelope Worth, a Quaker girl.
 He eventually finds himself having to choose between his world and the world Penelope lives in.

 The Double R Ranch featured "The King of the Cowboys" Roy, his "Smartest Horse in the Movies" Trigger, "Queen of the West" Dale, her horse Buttermilk, their dog Bullet, and even Pat's jeep, Nellybelle.

 Lancer is the story of a rancher who struggles to hang onto his vast holdings in California's San Joaquin Valley with the help of his two sons and his ward.
 Scott, whose mother died in childbirth, is Murdoch Lancer's older son.
 He was raised by his maternal grandfather in Boston.
 Younger son Johnny was taken from his father by his Mexican mother when he was only around two.
-He grew up around the Mexican border and went by the name Johnny Madrid under which he earned a reputation as a fast gun.
-Deservedly so apparently as men from his past occasionally show up to cause problems for Johnny and his new found family.
+He grew up around the Mexican border and went by the name "Johnny Madrid", under which he earned a reputation as a fast gun.
+Deservedly so apparently, as men from his past occasionally showed up to cause problems for Johnny and his newfound family.
 Teresa O'Brien, daughter of Murdoch's murdered ranch foreman is Murdoch's ward and a surrogate sister to the two boys.

 9 of 9 people found this review helpful.

 Was this review helpful to you?